john-corcoran/backblaze-backup-checker/README.md

 This script has been tested using Backblaze client version 7.0.2.470 on macOS 11.5, and client version 8.0.0.517 on Windows 10 20H2.

+This script is only compatible with 'Version 5' log records (the standard used by Backblaze clients since October 2014).
+Any log records that are in an older format will not be processed.

 ## Script behaviour

 Backblaze configuration and log data, as well as files in source folders, are opened in read-only mode and will not be modified.